jorgegv/rage1/doc/DATAGEN.md

 `BTILE` attributes:

 * `NAME`: the name of the btile
+* `DATASET`: the btile will be automatically copied into any dataset that contains screens using this btile.
+Additionally, the btile will be copied to the dataset specified in this attribute.
+This is useful for btiles used in the menu screen, since they must be in the home dataset.
 * `ROWS`: number of character rows
 * `COLS`: number of character columns
 * `PIXELS`: pixel data.
 Data must be COLS x 8 pixels (=bits) long.
 Paper